adamsteer/f4g-oceania-pdal/workshop/3-pipelines.md

 Try pulling apart the pipeline and running parts of it, or removing some of the filters and see what happens by viewing results in CloudCompare.

-## Overriding options, and making better ground
+## Overriding options, and making different ground

 An easy assumption to make using pipelines is that everything is fixed to the parameters given in the JSON configuration.